Guided Fjords of Norway E-Bike Tour

 Day 3: Nordfjordeid

 Continuing along the fjord, navigate primarily through backroads, with only a brief stint on the larger main road spanning 700 meters.
-Upon reaching Nordfjordeid, a visit to www.sagastad.no awaits, housing the world's largest Viking ship.
+Upon reaching Nordfjordeid, a visit to the Sagastad Viking Center awaits, housing the world's largest Viking ship.
 Explore a captivating museum dedicated to local Viking history, offering a glimpse into the reconstruction of the largest Viking ship ever discovered.

 Accommodation for the night is at Nordjford Hotel, a charming local establishment featuring a spa for relaxation and rejuvenation.